MIDDLE SCHOOL AUDITIONS 2025

 NOTES AND TIPS FOR KIDS

-I’m glad you’re thinking about auditioning then!
-You will need to audition in order to make it into the musical at any high school you attend.
-This can be very nerve wracking- especially after years of PDC shows where you sign up and you’re in the show.
+can be very nerve wracking- especially after years of PDC shows where your parents just sign you up and you’re in the show.

 Please also remember that a lot of things go into choosing people to be part of a cast.
 Sometimes it is not someone’s singing ability that gets them in but their kindness, ability to work well as a team, willingness to take risks, volunteer and try hard, commitment to their role in the show with a proven track record of coming to rehearsal prepared that gets them a spot.
 If you are not chosen please know it does not mean you are not worthy of being in a show.
-If it means a lot to you please try again next year for advanced!
-In the mean time you can take our Monday class and continue to grow and have fun in musical theater!
+If it means a lot to you please try again for advanced!

 It’s usually a good idea to choose a song you can personally relate to in some way- you will perform it more naturally and not be attempting to copy an actor you have seen play it.